Cis-regulatory element: The Boolean logic assumption

-Within the assumption of the Boolean logic, principles guiding the operation of these modules includes the design of the module which determines the regulatory function.
+Within the assumption of Boolean logic, principles guiding the operation of these modules includes the design of the module which determines the regulatory function.
 In relation to development, these modules can generate both positive and negative outputs.
 The output of each module is a product of the various operations performed on it.
-Common operations include the OR gate – this design indicates that in an output will be given when either input is given [3], and the AND gate – in this design two different regulatory factors are necessary to make sure that a positive output results.
-"Toggle Switches" – This design occurs when the signal ligand is absent while the transcription factor is present; this transcription factor ends up acting as a dominant repressor.
+Common operations include the OR gate – this design indicates that an output will be given when either input is given [3], and the AND gate – in this design two different regulatory factors are necessary to make sure that a positive output results.
+"Toggle Switches" – this design occurs when the signal ligand is absent while the transcription factor is present; this transcription factor ends up acting as a dominant repressor.
 However, once the signal ligand is present the transcription factor's role as repressor is eliminated and transcription can occur.

 Other Boolean logic operations can occur as well, such as sequence specific transcriptional repressors, which when they bind to the cis-regulatory module lead to an output of zero.
 Additionally, besides influence from the different logic operations, the output of a "cis"-regulatory module will also be influenced by prior events.